Know these 5 diabetes warning signs

-The 27-year-old has been open in the past about his battle with the disease, but he recently shared in an interview with Cigar Aficionado that he was close to falling into a coma at the time of his diagnosis due to his blood sugar levels being nine times higher than normal, People reports.
+The celebrity has been open in the past about his battle with the disease, but he recently shared in an interview with Cigar Aficionado that he was close to falling into a coma at the time of his diagnosis due to his blood sugar levels being nine times higher than normal, People reports.
 Leading up to his diagnosis, Jonas lost a considerable amount of weight and developed a never-ending thirst for sugary drinks — two telltale signs of diabetes.

 “Type 1 diabetes is an unpreventable autoimmune disease in which the body does not produce insulin,” explains Dr. Vidhya Viswanathan, a pediatric endocrinologist at Advocate Children’s Hospital.
 “It is most common to see a diagnosis in children and young adults, especially during the years of puberty, although it can occur at any age.”

 Dr. Viswanathan says that almost all children diagnosed with Type 1 diabetes present with similar early warning signs.
 She advises parents to be aware of the following signs and symptoms:

 - Excessive thirst and frequent urination

 - Unexplained weight loss

 “Often, a Type 1 diabetes diagnosis happens unexpectedly, and both parents and the child are overwhelmed with questions and concern,” Dr. Viswanathan says.
 “It’s important to remember this is a condition that can be managed by utilizing insulin therapy effectively and with a well-balanced, nutritious diet.”